debatelab/toxicity-detector/README.md

    uv sync
    ```

    This will create a virtual environment and install all dependencies specified in `pyproject.toml`.
+If a `uv.lock` is present, `uv` will reproduce the environment specified in that file.
+If you want to start with a fresh environment and/or use other package versions, remove or update the `uv.lock` accordingly.

 4. **Install development dependencies** (optional):
    ```bash